OfflineIMAP/offlineimap.github.io/_posts/2016-02-12-debian-upgrade-from-jessie-to-stretch.md

 So far so good.

 I upgrade, modify the completely unrelated ssl parameters, and just wait for my automatic mail process (I have offlineimap in a crontab) to continue business as usual.

 And I wait, and I wait, and after some time I just wonder what the hell offlineimap is doing.
 And I found out that it was completely re-uploading all my mails.
 I have some accounts with more than 5G of mails and with the crappy connexion I had, it took forever.

 I stopped offlineimap, deactivated all my crontabs and investigated the problem.

 I think that the problem comes from the use of nametrans in visiblename for Maildir folder (commit [Apply nametrans to all Foldertypes]({{visible_name_commit}})) because it leads to change the [FMD5 part]({{FAQ152}}) of the filename calculated by offlineimap.

 Offlineimap thus believed that I removed all my mails and added it back.
 With no way for it to detect it was the same mails.
 It then reuploaded all the "new" mail before deleting all the "old" mail which is really inefficient.

 My problem was exactly the inverse of the one in [this blog post](https://kdecherf.com/blog/2015/09/12/how-not-to-migrate-emails-between-gmail-accounts/).

-## How I avoided to do some reupload.
+## How I avoided to do some reupload

 Once the problem was understood I came up with a workaround which seems to work.
 The principle is to rename all filenames with the new expected name (with the new calculated md5sum) by offlineimap in concerned Maildirs.

-With my setup I used this dirty hack in shell :
+With my setup I used this dirty hack in shell:

 {% highlight bash %}
     MYPREFIX=localprefix